-We discussed the benefit of PLMs' knowledge in Section \ref{sec:The-Effects-of-PLMs-Knowledge}; however, on the other hand, PLMs' knowledge may adversely affect the inference for unseen entities.
-Especially in Figures~\ref{fig:WN18RR-hits10} and \ref{fig:FB15k-237-hits10}, it is clear that the difference between with and without pre-trained knowledge significantly affects the scores, particularly in the case of entity changes in KGT5.
+We discussed the benefit of PLM knowledge in Section \ref{sec:The-Effects-of-PLMs-Knowledge}, but on the other hand, PLM knowledge may adversely affect the inference for unseen entities.
+Especially in Figures~\ref{fig:WN18RR-hits10} and \ref{fig:FB15k-237-hits10}, it is clear that the difference between with and without pre-trained knowledge significantly affected the scores, particularly in the case of entity changes in KGT5.

 Figure~\ref{fig:WN18RR-eval-short} shows the training curves of Hits@10 on WN18RR for the validation data.
-In particular, remarkable results were observed for \textsc{Virtual World} and \textsc{Anonimized Entities} methods in KGT5; the models using pre-trained weights can't learn well, even with sufficient epochs of training, whereas the models without pre-trained weights exhibit inference capability for unknown entities.
-These results suggest that while PLMs' knowledge helps infer unseen links, it may prevent learning new relationships due to the relationships included in PLMs' knowledge.
+Remarkable results were observed for the \textsc{Virtual World} and \textsc{Anonymized Entities} methods in KGT5: namely the models using pre-trained weights could not learn well, even with sufficient epochs of training, whereas the models without pre-trained weights exhibited inference capability for unknown entities.
+These results suggest that while PLM knowledge helps infer unseen links, it may prevent the learning of new relationships due to the relationships included in the PLM knowledge.